tbonnair/Why-Diffusion-Models-Don-t-Memorize/README.md

 - **Model implementations**: U-Net and simple residual network architectures, and diffusion utilities.

 ### [`Theory/`](./Theory/)

-TODO: in prep.
-Contains the numerical codes used to create the figures of the theoretical section.
+Contains the numerical codes used to create the figures of the theoretical section (spectral density of Fig.4 and the training of a Random Features Neural Network for Fig.5).

 ## Citation